“Dealing With Break Clauses In A Commercial Space For Rent” written by Mike Marko

-According the the lease agreement often the tenant is required to pay the rent on time and by negotiated terms.
+According to the lease agreement often the tenant is required to pay the rent on time and by negotiated terms.
 Often a commercial rent can be negotiated to be paid in full yearly, monthly, or quarterly (every 3 months).

 No matter how much or when the rent is due for the commercial lease the break lease clause is normally attached to automatically commence if the rents are not paid in full according to the rent schedule agreed to in the lease agreement.
-So ideally as a property manager you should always be prepared to invoke the break lease clause when collecting any rents.
+So ideally as a property manager, you should always be prepared to invoke the break lease clause when collecting any rents.

-It is recommended that you negotiate a payment schedule to cover any move out costs, or unpaid rents, if the break lease clause is invoked and upheld according to lease agreement terms.
+It is recommended that you negotiate a payment schedule to cover any move out costs, or unpaid rents if the break lease clause is invoked and upheld according to lease agreement terms.

 By setting a payment schedule to coincide with the break clause the tenant will not only pay the unpaid rent before they move out, as well as any other costs associated with the lease agreement they signed.
-As the property manager you must be strict in this condition to ensure that the tenant will not leave any unpaid payments.
+As the property manager, you must be strict in this condition to ensure that the tenant will not leave any unpaid payments.

-Making The Break Final
+Making the Break Final

-Prior to renting any commercial properties you should be aware of all forms and contracts that will help you to manage your properties efficiently.
-As part of the break clause in a lease there are notices that should be pre-drafted and approved as well as a “completion statement” to avoid giving notice regarding a tenant’s unpaid balance.
+Prior to renting any commercial properties, you should be aware of all forms and contracts that will help you to manage your properties efficiently.
+As part of the break clause in a lease, there are notices that should be pre-drafted and approved as well as a “completion statement” to avoid giving notice regarding a tenant’s unpaid balance.

-To make the break in lease final you need to follow all the rules and guidelines set out in the lease agreement.
-Often this includes notices, forms, and documentation showing you tried and failed to avoid invoking the break in lease clause…
+To make the break-in lease final you need to follow all the rules and guidelines set out in the lease agreement.
+Often this includes notices, forms, and documentation showing you tried and failed to avoid invoking the break-in lease clause…

-Tenant Does Not Comply With Terms Of The Lease
+Tenant Does Not Comply with Terms of the lease.

-As the property manager you should know and understand all your responsibilities and follow them diligently and thoroughly to avoid or prevent your tenant from exercising a break clause.
+As the property manager, you should know and understand all your responsibilities and follow them diligently and thoroughly to avoid or prevent your tenant from exercising a break clause.
 All parties to the lease agreement are subject to the break clause so be aware that to invoke a break you or the tenant must have a breach and have materially or substantially not complied with their obligations under the lease.

-As part of the break procedure you should make sure that you are allowed to enter the property before they actually move out.
+As part of the break procedure, you should make sure that you are allowed to enter the property before they actually move out.
 In some cases, property managers also require their tenant to remove all of any alterations made and require the property returned as it was initially rented to the commercial tenant.
 Requiring a reinstatement of the premises ensures that the property or rented unit is returned to the landlord in the condition required by the lease.

 Requiring your tenant to remove all of their belongings in the rented property ensures you that the property is returned to its original condition.
-To make sure that this is followed you need to negotiate this into the lease agreement and associate this condition with the break in lease clause.
+To make sure that this is followed you need to negotiate this into the lease agreement and associate this condition with the break-in lease clause.
 When this requirement is included in your lease agreement it is best to negotiate penalties associated with any items that are not removed or left.

 When the keys are returned as part of the break procedure make sure that no tenant, employees, contractors, security staff, subtenants or unlawful persons are in occupation of the property on the break date.
-We would highly recommend as a common procedure to change all locks on commercial space to ensure past tenants can not have access to the building or space after they have vacated the property.
+We would highly recommend as a common procedure to change all locks on commercial space to ensure past tenants cannot have access to the building or space after they have vacated the property.

-During the tenancy, tell your tenant to avoid doing anything to the commercial space for rent that suggests that he is continuing to use the property for himself.
+During the tenancy, tell your tenant to avoid doing anything in the commercial space for rent that suggests that he is continuing to use the property for himself.
 Tenants should also avoid any substantial interference with the landlord’s renting or redistribution of the property.

-When signing the lease it is the property manager’s responsibility to let the tenant know if they follow break in lease clauses then this will not negatively be marked against their credit or future renting of properties.
+When signing the lease it is the property manager’s responsibility to let the tenant know if they follow break-in lease clauses then this will not negatively be marked against their credit or future renting of properties.

 For instance when a tenant is upfront and informs the property manager that they are facing financial or other factors that could cause a break in lease they could agree to an early settlement to ensure that the lease is going to end on the break date.
 This will allow them to make a clean departure and avoid making time and resources to comply with what may be very difficult pre-conditions.